mgd1984/reactlllm/README.md

 Before you begin, ensure you have met the following requirements:

 - You have a recent version of Node.js installed.
-- You have access to [LM Studio](https://lmstudio.ai/).
+- You have downloaded [LM Studio](https://lmstudio.ai/) and have a Local Inference Server running.
+Instructions here: [LM Studio Local Inference Server](https://docs.lmstudio.ai/quickstart/local-inference-server)
-- You have a Mistral 7b fine-tuned model in LM Studio.
+- You have a Local Inference Server running a local LLM model.
+LM Studio makes this super easy.
 I've tested with [openhermes-2.5-mistral-7b.Q5_K_S.gguf](https://huggingface.co/TheBloke/OpenHermes-2.5-Mistral-7B-GGUF)

 ## Installation